 The city also has a big celebration day, the annual Armenian Barbecue Festival is celebrated in Akhtala.
 The first festival took place on the third Sunday of August, in 2009.
 During the festival, the participants prepare and present traditional barbeque and kebab with other national dishes.
 The celebration is accompanied by traditional Armenian songs and dances.
 So it will be very tasty and enjoyable to take part in this traditional festival.

-The locals are involved in agriculture and copper mining because the area is rich with copper.
+The locals are busy in agriculture and copper mining because the area is rich with copper.
 "Akhtala Mining Plant" and "Metal Prince" company are the main industrial companies of the city.

 Akhtala monastery complex was built in 10th century located in Akhtala town, Lori Region.
 The monastery is surrounded by natural barriers and the only entrance to the castle is from the north .Read More